Actively Recruiting

 • Stable vital signs with no serious systemic diseases or complications

-• Willing to accept manipulation as a test subject
+• Willing to participate and accept manipulation treatment

 Not Eligible